jp-fsstudio/android-template/README.md

  3. Import the project into your favourite IDE (only [Android Studio](https://developer.android.com/sdk/installing/studio.html) and [IntelliJ IDEA 13](http://www.jetbrains.com/idea/) are supported at the moment).
 Just select the root `build.gradle` and your IDE will do the rest.
 It will ask you to change the language level - do it, we're using Java 8 now
+ 4. Configure Fabric.
+    Get your ApiKey and apiSecret from [Fabric](https://fabric.io/settings/organizations).
+    Replace the ApiKey in the AndroidManifest.xml.
+Create the fabric.properties under /app and put the following:
+    ```
+    apiSecret=YOUR_API_SECRET
+    ```
+    Build your project until it appears on the Fabric Dashboard.

 ### Configure HockeyApp
 * Create a new app on Hockeyapp